 200F Topics in Advanced Reading and Writing.

-Close reading of shorter texts, advanced grammar review and extensive writing exercises.
-Texts focus on contemporary Germany.
+Close reading of short texts and newspaper articles; advanced grammar review and extensive writing exercises.
+Readings focus on contemporary Germany and Austria.
 Designed for students who have had two years of German or equivalent.
 Taught in German.
 (Writing-intensive.)
 Prerequisite, 140 or consent of instructor.
 Maximum enrollment, 20.
-Malloy.
+Toegel.

 From Goethe to Grass: Survey of German Literature.